karmatics/DevHubServer/www/MakeElementDemo/template.md

 **Goal:**

 This starter application provides a basic structural foundation and demonstrates the preferred coding style, particularly the use of makeElement.
-The current UI elements and specific logic within Template1App are placeholders.
+The current UI elements and specific logic within MakeElementDemoApp are placeholders.
 Your task is to **replace this placeholder content** with the user's requested features while **strictly adhering to the established structure and development workflow** outlined above.
 Learn from the examples how makeElement is used.